The email signature looks just fine on your machine's Outlook!

 Reset your display size to 100%.

-Open the DPI scaling on a windows machine by navigating to your display settings > Make text and other items larger or smaller:
+When using older Windows 7, navigating to your display settings > Make text and other items larger or smaller:

 Here you select 100% (default):